Almixo/vmf-editor/README.md

 Can be theoretically used for any other files that are written the same way (such as .vmt... didn't test, can't tell).

 # Usage
-exe file.extension "key" "oldvalue" "newvalue"
+exe file.extension "key" "oldvalue" "newvalue"\n
   -> vmfupdater.exe ba_maint.vmf "lightmapscale" "0" "2048"